Dyeing Rainbow Silks with Kool-Aid

 craft project

-I have avoided using Kool-Aid as dye for years because, well, it's Kool-Aid!
-I typically dye with plants but it can be hard to get all the colors we want from the plants that grow locally.
-We wanted to make a rainbow silk with vibrant colors and decided to give Kool-Aid a try.
+I avoided using Kool-Aid as a dye for years because, well, it's Kool-Aid!
+I typically dye with plants, but getting all the colors we want from the plants that grow locally can be hard.
+We wanted to make a vibrant rainbow silk with vibrant colors and decided to try Kool-Aid.
 I wish we had tried it years ago!

 This is an easy project with beautiful results.